MarlonVBP/MarlonVBP/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 18 years old, currently living in Brazil.
-I have experience with Angular, TypeScript, HTML, CSS, PHP, SQL, Kaban.
+I have experience with Angular, TypeScript, HTML, CSS, PHP, MYSQL e Kaban.
 I attended high school and technical school at an Etec, which helped me develop important skills such as creativity, communication, teamwork and problem solving.

 </details>